rust-lang/cargo/src/doc/src/reference/external-tools.md

 as the `--package` argument to many commands.
 The syntax grammar can be found in chapter [Package ID Specifications].

+> **Note:** `--message-format=json` only controls Cargo and Rustc's output.
+> This cannot control the output of other tools,
+> e.g. `cargo run --message-format=json`,
+> or arbitrary output from procedural macros.
+> A possible workaround in these situations is to only interpret a line as JSON if it starts with `{`.

 The `--message-format` option can also take additional formatting values which alter the way the JSON messages are computed and rendered.
 See the description of the `--message-format` option in the [build command documentation] for more